ciena-blueplanet/pr-bumper/README.md

 The "current" coverage that `pr-bumper` will compare against this "baseline" will be read from the file at `coverage/coverage-summary.json`.
 This can be populated using the `json-summary` reporter from `istanbul`.
-There are a number of statistics in `coverage-summary.json`, but the one that `pr-bumper` looks at is the total percentage of lines covered, or `total.lines.pct`.
+There are a number of statistics in `coverage-summary.json`, but the one that `pr-bumper` looks at is the total percentage of statements covered, or `total.statements.pct`.

 ### Pull Request comments
 > **EXCEPT** on github.com